F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 -------------
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for **Actions chain** is available in TS 1.8.0 and later.
+   Support for **Actions chain** is available in BIG-IP TS 1.8.0 and later.

-This section describes Telemetry Streaming Action chains, and how to use them.
+This section describes BIG-IP Telemetry Streaming Action chains, and how to use them.
 Action chains can be thought of as a pipeline of actions for data post-processing (and :ref:`pre-processing<preactions>` for System Poller only).

 These actions use the :ref:`setTag<tagproperty>`, :ref:`includeData<include>`, and :ref:`excludeData<exclude>` options described in detail later on this page.
 See each section for details on the individual properties.